 The justification of risk management efforts will often rely on the data developed from past experience, hence environmental change and the nature of the organization can make data obsolete for decision making purposes.

-The prediction of future outcomes in order to make current decisions is often a risky task and can only be done use of probabilities.
+The prediction of future outcomes in order to make current decisions is often a risky task and can only be done by use of probabilities.

 Recognition of externalities